Nurturing Minds Through Nature

 Thanks to a generous grant from KeyBank, we’re able to expand Farm Care Therapy Training—not just for our clinicians, but for communities across Idaho.

-Blue and white NBCC Approved Continuing Education Provider seal with globe design.
+Blue and white NBCC Approved Continuing Education Provider seal.

 We are proud to be an approved continuing education provider, enabling us to offer CE hours not only to our own clinicians but also to professionals throughout the community.
 Mental health matters in Idaho, and we’re committed to supporting the growth and development of those who serve our communities..